-- 67. Future Adjustments to Budget Neutrality.
-CMS reserves the right to adjust the budget neutrality expenditure limit: - a.
-To be consistent with enforcement of laws and policy statements, including regulations and guidance, regarding impermissible provider payments, health care related taxes, or other payments.
-CMS reserves the right to make adjustments to the budget neutrality limit if any health care related tax that was in effect during the base year, or provider-related donation that occurred during the base year, is determined by CMS to be in violation of the provider donation and health care related tax provisions of section 1903(w) of the Act.
-Adjustments to annual budget targets will reflect the phase out of impermissible provider payments by law or regulation, where applicable. - b.
+- b.
 To the extent that a change in federal law, regulation, or policy requires either a reduction or an increase in FFP for expenditures made under this demonstration.
 In this circumstance, the state must adopt, subject to CMS approval, a modified budget neutrality agreement as necessary to comply with such change.
-The modified agreement will be effective upon the implement of the change.
+The modified agreement will be effective upon the implementation of the change.
 The trend rates for the budget neutrality agreement are not subject to change under this STC.
-The state agrees that if mandated changes in the federal law requires state legislation, the changes shall take effect on the day such state legislation becomes effective, or on the last day such legislation was required to be in effect under the federal law. - c.
-The state certifies that the data it provided to establish the budget neutrality expenditure limit is accurate based on the state's accounting of recorded historical expenditures or the next best available data, that the data are allowable in accordance with applicable federal, state, and local statutes, regulations, and policies, and that the data are correct to the best of the state's knowledge and belief.
-The data supplied by the state to set the budget neutrality expenditure limits are subject to review and audit, and if found to be inaccurate, will result in a modified budget neutrality expenditure limit.
+The state agrees that if mandated changes in the federal law require state legislation, the changes shall take effect on the day such state legislation becomes effective, or on the last day such legislation was required to be in effect under the federal law. - c.
+The state certifies that the data it provided to establish the budget neutrality expenditure limit are accurate based on the state's accounting of recorded historical expenditures or the next best available data, that the data are allowable in accordance with applicable federal, state, and local statutes, regulations, and policies, and that the data are correct to the best of the state's knowledge and belief.
+The data supplied by the state to set the budget neutrality expenditure limit are subject to review and audit, and if found to be inaccurate, will result in a modified budget neutrality expenditure limit.